 Trail to Moderate Mecca

 Most of the climbs here are on the south end of the Calico Hills, so you usually will have a view to the big sandstone peaks of Red Rock.

 Routes range from 5.3 to 5.12, with most in the 5.7-5.10 range.

 There are more than 30 routes here, close to 40 and possibly more, and this page will not list or photograph them all.
 In the interest of being useful and reflecting my experience and observations, I will offer the following suggestions:

-- Fleet Street, Abbey Road, and Penny Lane-- respectively, a 5.8 bolted route (that many say is scary and runout for the grade) and a good 5.4 lead and a mediocre 5.3 lead.
+- Fleet Street, Abbey Road, and Penny Lane-- respectively, a 5.8 bolted route (scary and runout because of just 2 bolts over about 90') and a good 5.4 lead and a mediocre 5.3 lead.

 - On the way to the Abbey Road section, you will pass a pretty corner with some short but nice routes.
 They range from 5.6 to 5.9+.